Violin Concerto No. 1 (Paganini): Instrumentation

 Paganini's original published scoring was for 1 flute, 2 oboes, 2 clarinets, 1 bassoon, 2 horns, 2 trumpets, 1 trombone, and strings.

 In the years following the original publication of the work, Paganini occasionally expanded his orchestration, writing out some odd parts to add from time to time in performance: 2nd flute, contrabassoon, doubled the horns, added trombones 1 & 2 (moving the existing trombone part to trombone 3 basso), timpani, and banda turca (bass drum, crash cymbals, and suspended cymbal).
 He never added these into the one and only manuscript score.

 Style

 The concerto shows the great influence of the Italian bel canto style, and especially on Paganini's younger contemporary Gioachino Rossini.

 The later addition of instruments from a military band give this orchestration a distinct aggressive and militaristic sound.

 Structure

 The concerto is in three movements:

-Émile Sauret (1852–1920), a French violinist and composer, wrote a cadenza for the first movement.
+Émile Sauret (1852–1920), a French violinist and composer, wrote a cadenza for the first movement, which has been described as one of the most technically difficult cadenzas.